 Tenterfield Terriers have a lot of energy they need to release.
 So, 30 to 60 minutes of exercise each day is essential.
 They like playing fetch in the backyard as long as there’s a lot of high-speed running involved.

 Another idea is to take them for a walk on the leash through the neighborhood or in a park.
 Allowing these terriers off the leash is another great way to let them get their energy out.
 However, be sure the area is enclosed or that the dog is trained well enough to come back when called.
 Tenterfield Terriers are famous for taking off after birds and other small animals.
 An owner must ensure the dog is in a safe area before letting it run.

 This breed can adapt to apartment living as long as they continue to get enough exercise each day.

 Tenterfield Terrier Puppies

-Tenterfield Terrier puppies love to run and explore just as much as adult dogs.
+As puppies, Tenterfield Terriers love to run and explore just as much as adult dogs.
 Once again, having a fenced-in area where a puppy can exercise, and sniff around safely is essential.